* FREE SHIPPING ON ORDERS $20 OR MORE! *

 We did see some black caterpillars on the leaves.
 We hand picked these off.
 I also fertilized with some Medina Has To Grow.
 I used some organic fungicides to keep the fungus away.
 So far, so good.

 Once the plants start producing, you will need to pick them once every other day and then every third day.
-Beans will all mature in about two weeks or less.
+Bush Beans will all mature in about two weeks or less.

 I like to pick mine when they are the thickness of a pencil.
 If I am producing bean seeds, then I will leave them on the plants until they start to dry.